 The only way to find out whether someone is interested in you is to ask.
 All the Instagram stalking in the world can’t substitute for, “I really like your hair, your outfit, the point you made in that meeting, the way you just xyz.
 Would you like to go out with me?”
 Make your interest known.
 Flirting with another lesbian is a simple as offering a series of hooks.
 The premise is simple: Make eye contact.
 Does she reciprocate?
 Does she smile?
 Does she seem intrigued, shy, wary, or uninterested?
 Reading between the lines is one of the hardest aspects of dating, and a major source of anxiety and confusion for lesbians.
 So be direct enough that no reading is necessary.

 7. Tried everything and nothing works?

-I recommend dating coaching.
-Is there something in your expectations, your beliefs about love and relationships, or your dating patterns that are keeping you from meeting someone?
-You’d be surprised what we start to reveal when we start unpacking all our “stuff.”
+If you still feel lost, dating coaching can help you figure out what in your expectations, beliefs, or approach are getting in your own way.
+You’d be surprised what can come up when you unpack everything with a professional.
 A dating coach is a very practical way of gaining honest, unbiased insight, and the kind of clear guidance that your friends simply can’t offer.
 Find out more about LGB Dating Coaching.

 Everyone woman deserves love – righteous, healthy, and free.
 That is why I’ve devoted my career to helping women navigate the lesbian dating world by giving them the tools they need to find lasting, meaningful, healthy relationships.